maximus-powers/the-daily-byte/readme.md

 **News Aggregation**: Concise, AI-rewritten news summaries from various sources.

-**AI-Powered Podcast**: A janky feature where AI scripts read out news articles.
+**AI-Powered Podcast**: A janky feature where an llm writes a podcast script from todays news.

 **Dall-E 3 Imagery**: The Daily Byte generates one image per day to go alongside the top news story.